La Victoria (company)

 La Victoria is an American brand of Mexican food products, in particular jar and bottled salsas.
-They were founded in Los Angeles in 1917, and introduced the first jar salsa product in the US, Salsa Brava, a true Mexican-style salsa, still sold today.
+It were founded in Los Angeles in 1917, and introduced the first jar salsa product in the US, Salsa Brava, a true Mexican-style salsa, still sold today.
 In 1941, Henry Tanklage created the La Victoria Sales Company, introducing green and red taco sauce, and enchilada sauces.
 They are currently a division of Hormel, one of their MegaMex Foods brands.